systemlibrary/webpack-plugin-auto-import-global-components/source/readme.md

 ## Future
 - Performance enhancements/cache...
 - Flag to enable smart import/added to global, if not already a module is imported, then add it, else do nothing...
-- Adding more outlog logging in case of hitting errors, or wrong folder/module names...
+- Adding more output logging in case of hitting errors, or wrong folder/module names...
-- Less strict naming conventions for folders/files
+- Considering less strict naming conventions for folders/files
-	* Currently files must be tsx or ts files
+	* Currently files must be tsx or ts files and without a underscore prefix
 - Smarter adding/removal of imports to entry files, now they are always at bottom...

 ## Lisence
-- MIT
+- Free forever, copy paste as you'd like